virgesmith/neworder/docs/tips.md

 ## External Sources of Randomness

-Other libraries, such as *numpy*, contain a much broader selection of Monte-Carlo functionality than *neworder* does, and it makes no sense to reimplement such functionality.
+Other libraries, such as *numpy*, contain a much broader selection of random number functionality than *neworder* does, and it makes no sense to reimplement such functionality.
 If you are using a specific seeding strategy within neworder, and are also using an external random generator, it is important to ensure they are also following the same strategy, otherwise reproducibility may be compromised.

 In your model constructor, you can seed the *numpy* generator like so